 Increased Psychological Safety

-It goes without saying that an organization stands to benefit from employees who are in a positive psychological state.
+Organization’s always benefit from employees who are in a positive psychological state.
 There are certain aspects of an employee’s life outside work that affect their psychological state and are out of the employer’s control.

 Improved Employee Engagement

 Many business leaders either don’t know or don’t truly understand the concept of employee engagement and why it’s important.
 A disengaged employee can lead to a mentality that focuses on the path of least resistance and stop at the bare minimum expected of them.
 This mentality can cause some organizations to stagnate.

 Needles to say, an engaged employee goes beyond their deliverables.
 They’re attentive in problem solving and alert to a new way of tackling a task.
 This means that on top of meeting their KPIs, they are intuitive and innovative in the way they work, which leaves the organization with new lessons on how to be more efficient.

 Employee engagement can lead to new ideas for products and services with their own revenue streams.
 Radical transparency compels employees to be on the lookout for any flaws in each other’s approach to work, improving employee engagement.